Doris Speed: Coronation Street

 Speed's final television appearance was an interview given with actor Ken Farrington, who played her on-screen son Billy, in 1993.

 In the fictional drama The Road to Coronation Street about the creation of the soap, broadcast by the BBC in 2010 as a tribute to the fiftieth anniversary of the first episode of Coronation Street, Speed was portrayed by Celia Imrie.

 Honours

 Speed was awarded the MBE in 1977.
-Two year later, Speed received a Pye Television Award for Outstanding Contribution to Television.
+Two years later, Speed received a Pye Television Award for Outstanding Contribution to Television.
 She was also an honorary member of the Licensed Victuallers' Association.

-She was recognized with a Heritage plaque by the The Heritage Foundation placed outside Manchester's Granada Studios in 2000.
+She was recognized with a Heritage plaque by The Heritage Foundation placed outside Manchester's Granada Studios in 2000.
 She was later recognized with a Bronze plaque by Manchester City Council in 2011.